 Magna-Tiles have been a favorite toy at our house for several years.
 My oldest son received them as a gift when he turned two and still builds with them at age eight!
 His toddler sister loves them just as much as he does, and all three kids will play with them together.
 The possibilities with Magna-Tiles are endless.
 One day we’re making a zoo for our animals, and the next we’re designing a dragon’s castle.

 Building blocks let the child’s imagination run free.
 Much like Magna-Tiles, they can be used to create whatever scene, structure, or design you want!
 We love the simple wooden blocks from Melissa & Doug, and have daily building sessions with our LEGOS.
 Tangrams are another excellent option for exploring creating with shapes!
 Finally, we adore these gorgeous Uncle Goose Spanish alphabet blocks (pictured below)!

 Role Play Toys

 Kids learn so much from using their imaginations to role play.
 They can practice being a chef in their own little kitchen, a zookeeper caring for animals, or a physician seeing patients.
 Giving them a variety of dress-up outfits and materials will get them inspired!
 We adore the Melissa & Doug dress-up outfits and career items, as well as all of their wooden kitchen sets.
 The doctor kit and veterinarian set are big hits at our house.
-Plus, check out this taco and tortilla set or this baking set.
+Plus, check out this taco and tortilla set or this complete baking set (pictured below).